 Bacterial leaf blight (BB) caused by the pathogen Xanthomonas oryzae is one of the most serious threats to rice production in irrigated and rain-fed areas of the world (Khan et al. 2014).
 While seed treatment and phytosanitation practices are recommended, breeding of rice varieties with introgressed disease resistance genes has been and will continue to be, the most eco-friendly and economical method of BB control (Verdier et al. 2012).
 MAS has been quite successful in this respect, and various resistance genes such as Xa4, Xa5, Xa7, Xa13, Xa21, Xa23 in single or in pyramided form have been introgressed in modern varieties (Varshney & Tuberosa 2013a, Khan et al. 2014).

-Marker-assisted selection has been proven as a highly efficient breeding method in improvement of cultivars/ lines for various biotic stresses in crop breeding programs, because of its efficacy in selecting plants with appropriate gene combinations in segregating population.
+Marker-assisted been proven as a highly efficient of cultivars/ biotic stresses because of its efficacy combinations in segregating